-When a farmer chooses a low-end profit stream, he ends up making minimal profits, or worse losses, because the farmer chose either a low margin product or is targeting a very cost-conscious consumer.
-It is wise to target opportunities with segments of people who do have disposable income and also to select farm enterprises that don’t have such a low barrier to entry.
+When a farmer chooses a low-end profit stream, he makes minimal profits, or worse losses, because the farmer chose either a low-margin product or is targeting a very cost-conscious consumer.
+It is wise to target opportunities with segments of people with disposable income and to select farm enterprises that don’t have such a low barrier to entry.
 This is because if you choose a venture that’s easy and cheap to get into, even if you achieve some level of success, it won’t be difficult for other individuals to emulate and even surpass you in the same venture.

-It’s imperative for any small business, especially small-scale farmers, to choose a business model focused on high-profit margin enterprises that target customers who have the means and willingness to purchase the products that you’re offering.
+It’s imperative for any small business, especially small-scale farmers, to choose a business model focused on high-profit margin enterprises that target customers with the means and willingness to purchase the products you’re offering.

-As a farmer, you must wear many huts and it can be overwhelming sometimes.
+As a farmer, you must wear many huts, which can sometimes be overwhelming.
 Who am I kidding?
 It is overwhelming all the time!
-Thus as a farmer, the day to day accounting falls on your lap.
-However, most farmers do not do any accounting for their business.
-They just buy the feed, buy the seed, buy fertilizers, and get to work, go to the market and hope they have money at the end of the sales of their produce.
-At the end of the day, they do not know what the real cost of production was or even how much profit they made as long as they have some money to push them through the next season.
-They don’t know where they should be investing more, and where they should cut back.
+Thus as a farmer, the day-to-day accounting falls on your lap.
+However, most farmers do not do any accounting for their businesses.
+They just buy the feed, seed, fertilizers, and get to work, go to the market and hope they have money at the end of the sales of their produce.
+At the end of the day, they do not know the real cost of production or even how much profit they made as long as they have some money to push them through the next season.
+They don’t know where they should be investing more and where they should cut back.
 Technically, most farmers are flying blind.

-- Trying to emulate other farms success and not getting to understand why the other farms are successful.
+Trying to emulate other farms' success and not understanding why they are successful.

 Now, kindly note that there’s another reason why other farms are successful.
 It’s easy to look at the other farms and say, wow, I’d like to have a farm like that.
 Unfortunately, we are just looking at the end product's final picture.